panzi/rust-hox/README.md

 * Resizes to window.
 * Supports large files via `mmap()`.
-* Decodes bytes at curser as 8, 16, 32, and 64 bit integers, 32 and 64 bit
+* Decodes bytes at cursor as 8, 16, 32, and 64 bit integers, 32 and 64 bit
   floating point numbers.
 You can choose signed/unsinged, and little/big endian encoding.
 * Jump to user supplied aboslute or relative offset.
 For relative just type e.g.